SkylerLipthay/mini-v8/README.md

 ## Areas of weakness

 * My C++ is a little rusty and V8's embedding paradigms are not super well documented (handle scopes, isolate scopes, local contexts...?), so `src/ffi.cc` could use some attention.
+* JavaScript was more fun when we pretended that types weren't useful.
+So, MiniV8 only implements a minimal bridge for the full set of types that modern ECMAScript offers.